suraj-bhakuni/RazorpayClone/README.md

 Stunning Design: The project focuses on replicating Razorpay's user interface, embracing its vibrant colors, sleek layouts, and captivating typography.

+Responsive Layout: Ensuring the Razorpay clone is fully responsive and adaptable to various screen sizes, including desktops, tablets, and mobile devices.

 User-friendly Navigation: Implementing an intuitive navigation system, similar to Razorpay, allowing seamless access to different sections of the website.

 Tailwind CSS Magic: Employing the efficiency of Tailwind CSS's utility-first approach to style the website efficiently and with consistent aesthetics.